bubsy07/Rossini/README.md

  Logo name Rossini Italian Restaurant
  Navbar link with 5 links, to Home, Menu, Gallery, Contact and Feedback page.

- The nav bar will utilise an unordered list
+ The nav bar will utilise an unordered list, and and underline will appear when hovering over a link.
  Responsive - the navbar will use bootstrap to collapse to hamburger item on smaller devices.
+ Also some font awesome attached to the nav link

+ <i class="fa fa-home" aria-hidden="true"></i>
+ <i class="fas fa-utensils" aria-hidden="true"></i>
+ <i class="far fa-images" aria-hidden="true"></i>
+ <i class="fa fa-comment-o" aria-hidden="true"></i>
+ <i class="fas fa-book-reader" aria-hidden="true"></i>

+The home image will have a picture of the restaurant. keyframes animation so the image looks as if its coming out of the screen.

  ![building](https://user-images.githubusercontent.com/76811599/107209937-6361e580-69fb-11eb-8f61-d34b779eaa6a.jpg)

- There will be some bio on Fernando and some background.
+ There will be some bio on Fernando and some background history.
- There will also be a picture of the restaurant on the home page.
+ Also his slogan "What are you waiting for?"

  ![blog](https://user-images.githubusercontent.com/76811599/107212424-dae54400-69fe-11eb-81c6-28bd7ea02cb1.jpg)

-Home page will also have a customer information banner at the top.
+Home page will also have a customer information / alert banner at the top of all screens.
+Important message will incorporate blinking animation using web-kit keyframes inside a span.
+This can be used for any information.

 --------

 ## Menu page
-Picture of sea bass in the bacground cooked by fernando with animation. full menu
+Background picture of sea bass in the background cooked by fernando with animation over the top with some opacity.

+full menu
-1. starters
+1. starters / appetizers
 2. pastas / pizza
 3. mains
-4. desserts
+4. desserts / Drinks

-using containers / Rows /columns
+Also some font awesome <i class="fas fa-carrot"></i> defining vegitarian options. using containers / Rows /columns.

 ![menu](https://user-images.githubusercontent.com/76811599/107211186-1bdc5900-69fd-11eb-962b-8cb3492a28dc.jpg)